kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/verifying-signatures.md

 signature you must always use one of the published keys!

 ## Verifying signatures using the SDK
-:::info covered by the SDK
+:::info Covered by the SDK

 When using the `smartPay.processWebhook` or equivalent method of the SDK, signature validation is taken care of automatically.